Middle School / Upper School

 ENGLISH LANGUAGE ASSESSMENT

-English Language Learners will be tested for appropriate placement.
-You will receive information in the following weeks.
+English language learners will be tested for appropriate placement as mentioned in the New Student English Placement Procedures section above.
 If planning to study another language, students will be tested at the start of school.

 Vous trouverez ci-dessous la liste des lectures d’été établie par les professeurs de Français de collège et de lycée.
 Elle a été établie par les enseignants de chaque niveau en fonction des programmes de l’année à venir.
 Les élèves sont vivement encouragés à faire ces lectures afin d’enrichir leur vocabulaire, entretenir leur imagination, se préparer aux thématiques de l’année.
 A la fin de cette liste, se trouvent des conseils culturels.